 Prior to entering the field of massage, David spent ten years as a developer and administrator of social service programs for nonprofit agencies in Chicago and San Francisco.
 His work included the creation of the first nationwide social service hotline in 1972, the National Runaway Switchboard.
 While working for the Wieboldt Foundation, in 1974, he staffed the development of the first association of private family foundations in the United States, the Donor’s Forum, a model that has been duplicated in major cities throughout the country.

 David is the Founder and Executive Director of TouchPro International.
-He lives and works in San Francisco and can be reached at this email address .
+He splits his time between San Francisco and Connecticut and can be reached at this email address .

 Inventor Portrait: David Palmer